Why Do I Need a Bridge?

 After adjustments are made, the bridge is cemented into place.

 A bridge is placed on implants

 After the bridge is placed

-A bridge can fail if the support teeth or the jawbone is damaged by dental disease.
+A bridge can become loose if the support teeth or the jawbone are damaged by dental disease.
 Follow these tips for good oral health: